This article identifies one overlooked secret to accelerating design projects that you can implement immediately, and it will work on every project.

 - First, do every test in parallel that you can.

 - Second, identify any tests that must be done sequentially.

 - Third, protect your critical path from further delays.

-If the three “tricks” I listed above are new to you, you might consider reading more about single-minute exchange of die (SMED) techniques, and applying the theory of constraints to project management:
+If the three “tricks” I listed above are new to you, you might consider reading more about a single-minute exchange of die (SMED) techniques, and applying the theory of constraints to project management:

 In summary, I gave you several clues to the one secret.
 But the one secret is simple and practical.
 You need someone on your team who only focuses on the testing plan.
-Usually every person on a design team is multitasking, but none of us can really focus when we are multitasking.
+Usually, every person on a design team is multitasking, but none of us can focus when we are multitasking.
 As the design project manager, it would be impossible for you to focus on one task.
 You are a project manager of a design team, and managing a project team is inherently all about multitasking.
 Therefore, you need to give one person on your team the task of focusing on the testing plan throughout the entire project.
 It doesn’t have to be the same person during every phase of the project.
 In fact, by rotating who that person is, each person assigned this responsibility only needs to be dedicated for a short duration.
 This is a critical concept.
 One person must be focused on your testing plan, and that person must be dedicated to that task as long as they are responsible for focusing on your testing plan.
 You might even consider making a big deal out of it…

 Managers are always looking for creative ways to motivate teams.
-Custom t-shirts are fun, you can quickly design a different t-shirt for each role on the team, everyone can wear their t-shirt to team meetings, and the testing plan t-shirt will clearly identify who has the responsibility for focusing on the secret to completing the project on schedule.
+Custom t-shirts are fun, you can quickly design a different t-shirt for each role on the team, everyone can wear their t-shirt to team meetings, and the testing plan t-shirt will identify who has the responsibility for focusing on the secret to completing the project on schedule.
 You can order one of these t-shirts from us for $15.
 I dare you to compare the cost of a few custom t-shirts with the other solutions you were considering.